 Two candles (not for burning — display only LOL) to remind you of old Xmas’ gone by.
 The snowman is very special as you bit the chunk out of his hat when you were small, thinking it was edible!
 Can you bring him home with you xxx.

 I wept.
 It wasn’t sadness.
 It’s hard to define.
-It was a mixture of melancholy and nostalgia, of gratitude that this candle, on the surface just a candle, was filled with meaning, a chunk irrevocably missing thanks to my three-year-old self.
+It was a mixture of melancholy and nostalgia, of gratitude that this candle, on the surface just a candle, was filled with meaning, a chunk irrevocably missing thanks to my younger self.
 The candle was a trinket of the heart’s treasure chest in physical form.

 But many trinkets reside in imagination.
 These treasures are psychic symbols that contain meaning, of deeds done, love loved, suffering conquered.
 Trinkets, by definition, are things of little value.
 But I use this word consciously.
 Because their value is defined by the heart and the memories attached to them.